 ingredients to make the blueberry cobbler filling in labeled collage

-• Blueberries: Fresh blueberries are my #1 choice for this cobbler!
+• Blueberries: During blueberry season, fresh blueberries are my #1 choice for this cobbler!
 (The sweeter the blueberry, the sweeter the cobbler!)
 However, this gluten-free blueberry cobbler recipe will still turn out great using frozen blueberries.
 No need to thaw the frozen blueberries in advance to make this cobbler.

 • Cornstarch: You don’t want the filling to be too runny or the gluten-free topping won’t hold up with the juices.
 A little cornstarch lends the perfect thickness to the juices.